marcominerva/ChatGptNet/README.md

                 "format": {
                     "type": "string",
                     "enum": ["celsius", "fahrenheit"],
                     "description": "The temperature unit to use.
-Infer this from the users location."
+Infer this from the user's location."
                 }
             },
             "required": ["location", "format"]